Chirag-ahir/My-SQL-All-Basic/README.md

 what is ER Modeling ?<br>
  Entity Relationship Model (ER Modeling) is a graphical approach to database design.
 It is a high-level data model that defines data elements and their relationship for a specified software system.
 An ER model is used to represent real-world objects.

+ what is where clause ?<br>
+ WHERE Clause in MySQL is a keyword used to specify the exact criteria of data or rows that will be affected by the specified SQL statement.
+The WHERE clause can be used with SQL statements like INSERT, UPDATE, SELECT, and DELETE to filter records and perform various operations on the data.